-Be sure to visit every site you can, evaluate those that offer the most advantages, and bookmark your favorites.
-In particular, study the job listings to get a feel for which sites offer the most jobs in your field.
-For those seeking a job in real estate management, the first stop should be IREM's job board - WWW.IREMjobs.org - free for job seekers.
-Because the site is administered by IREM, its listings are specific to the real estate management industry.
+Placing a résumé on a niche, industryspecific job board gives you, the job candidate, more credibility and displays serious interest in the industry.Be sure to visit every site you can, evaluate those that offer the most advantages, and bookmark your favorites.
+Study the job listings to get a feel for which sites offer the most jobs in your field.

+For those seeking a job in real estate management, the first stop should be IREM's job board - IREMjobs.org free for job seekers.
+Because the site is administered by IREM, its listings are specific to the real estate management profession.